dancaron/Django-Rapid-Deploy/README.md

 5. Grab your favorite beverage, take a sip, browse to your IP address on completion.

 ### Notes
 When Ubuntu software is being upgrade, you may be asked a few questions.
 The defaults will usually work just fine.
 I've seen this happen with Grub.
 Also, you will be asked to enter in a password during the user creation step.
-Tested on Linode and Digital Ocean.
+Your settings.py will still use sqlite, to use Postgres edit:

+settings.py
+`
+DATABASES = {
+    'default': {
+        'ENGINE': 'django.db.backends.postgresql_psycopg2',
+        'NAME': 'project_name_prod',
+        'USER': 'project_name',
+        'PASSWORD': 'project_password',
+        'HOST': 'localhost',
+        'PORT': '',
+    }
+}
+`

 ### Paths